J3rry320/clip-creator-cli/CONTRIBUTING.md

 Once you have submitted your pull request, one of the maintainers will review it and provide feedback or merge it if it meets our standards.

-Thank you for contributing to markdown-parser-react!
+Thank you for contributing to Clip-Creator CLI!